What is in Grain Free Kibble?

 When a kibble is “grain-free” those grains are often replaced with potato starch, tapioca and other cheap highly processed carbohydrates.
 Again this doesn’t improve your pooches or cats diet as they are still eating a high carbohydrate, highly processed diet.

-Our dogs are meant to eat a diet consisting of fresh protein (meat), fats, offal and little carbohydrates (fruit and veg).
+Our dogs are meant to eat a diet consisting of fresh protein (in the form of meat like beef or chicken), fats, offal and little carbohydrates (fruit and veg).
 This diet is also commonly referred to as the BARF diet meaning Biological Appropriate Raw Food.
 In layman’s terms, a diet solely designed for dogs in accordance with their species, instinct and nature.

 |Build a custom meal for your pet|